The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-The British Council creates international opportunities for the people of the UK and other countries and builds trust between them worldwide.
-We are committed to creating, maintaining and managing records which document our activities, to supporting governance and to facilitating compliance with legal and statutory requirements, in particular the Freedom of Information Act 2000, Data Protection Act 1998 and Public Records Act 1958.
+We are committed to creating and maintaining records which document our activities, to supporting good governance and to complying with legal and statutory requirements, in particular the Freedom of Information Act 2000, Data Protection Act 1998 and Public Records Act 1958.
 We recognise that records form part of our corporate memory and are an important organisational asset.

-This policy applies to all records, regardless of form or medium, created, received or maintained by all staff, irrespective of their contractual status, in the course of British Council business.
-It is applicable globally.
-Records and documentation created through partnerships must also be subject to contractual record keeping requirements.
+This applies to all records, in all media, which are created, received or maintained by our staff, irrespective of their contractual status, in the course of British Council business.
+Records and documentation created through partnerships are also subject to contractual record keeping requirements.

 The British Council is committed to:

-• ensuring that records are created to provide adequate and reliable evidence of its decisions and activities
+- ensuring that records are created to provide evidence of its decisions and activities

-• protecting records from unauthorised alteration or loss, providing an audit trail to record the movement and use of records
+- protecting records from unauthorised alteration or loss and providing an audit trail to record the movement and use of records

-• ensuring the selection, identification, preservation and transfer of records to the National Archives or approved place of deposit
+- ensuring the identification, preservation and transfer of records to the National Archives or to an approved place of deposit

 We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.